 Pool stains are caused by natural elements or other materials that get into the pool, such as leaves or algae.
 Before you can remove the stain you have to diagnose the type of pool stain you're dealing with.
-This is not the easiest thing to do, but there are common types of pool stains that you can explore first.
-Here are 4 different types you can explore to see which (if any) resembles the problem you're having:
+This is not the easiest thing to do, but there are common types of pool stains you can explore first.
+Here are four different types you can consider to see which (if any) resembles the problem you're having.

 1. Black Stains

 Another option for the black stains is the presence of metals in the pool.
-There are commercial metal treatments that you can purchase to remove the metals and the black stains.
-Absorbic acid, diphosphonic acid or a pH reducer are additional treatments for removal of the stains.
+There are commercial metal treatments you can purchase to remove the metals and the black stains.
+Ascorbic acid, diphosphonic acid, or a pH reducer are additional treatments for removal of the stains.
 The metal causing the black stain could be manganese, or copper, which also leaves blue or green stains.

 2. Greenish Brown Stains